gaxmann/c64-software/README.md

-# C64 software
+# Commodore 64 software

-This repository contains Commodore 64 software.
-It includes disk images and manuals in German and English where available.
+This repository contains original Commodore 64 software written by me in the 1980s.
+It includes disk images and, where available, manuals in German and English.

 **Contents (currently)**
-- ANABASIS (2 player RPG 2D game): [`programmes/anabasis/`](programmes/anabasis/)
+- ANABASIS (2-player RPG 2D game): [`programmes/anabasis/`](programmes/anabasis/)
 - Auf Achse (Computerspieler): [`programmes/aufachse/`](programmes/aufachse/)

 ## Licence